tiagopala/gen-ai-study/docs/gen-ai-and-business/identifying-ai-opportunities.md

 | Keeping records of interactions              | High      |
 | Assessing accuracy of customers complaints   | Low       |

+Check it out for another [jobs and its tasks examples](./jobs-tasks-examples.md).

 ## Augmentation vs. Automation

 - **Augmentation**: AI assists humans with tasks.
 For example, AI recommends responses for customer service agents to approve or edit.